-As disclosed in Note B2, at 30 June 2017, the Group's Our procedures included assessing the overall consolidated balance sheet included \$176.6m of gross reasonableness of the provision for impairment.
-In trade receivables and a provision for impairment of doing so, we: \$14 0m
+As disclosed in Note B2, at 30 June 2017, the Group's consolidated balance sheet included \$176.6m of gross trade receivables and a provision for impairment of \$14.0m.

 The Directors' assessment of trade receivable for impairment involves judgment, specifically relating to the individual circumstances of each debtor.